PasaLab/Raven/README.md

 ssh -i "./cloud/YOURKEYNAME.pem" hadoop@ec2-a-b-c-d.YOURREGION.compute.amazonaws.com
 ```

-After confirmation, you are connected to the EMR node.
+This command is also available in `./cloud/instances`.
 Now you can create the environment needed for benchmark testing.

 For master nodes, run the following commands:
 ```